Thoemi09/simplemc/doc/tut_mpi_2.md

 >
 > In the example above, if there would be another (collective) MPI call after the line where rank 0
 > throws the exception, all other ranks would be deadlocked in this call waiting for rank 0 which
-> itself will be deadlocked in the destructor of the environment object.
+> itself would be deadlocked in the destructor of the environment object.